azooz2003-bit/Phia-Explore/README.md

 The two LazyVStack approach still has a small issue though since the two lazy containers are independent of each other, and can't synchronize their height estimation, leading to a "push effect" as you scroll up where one column's contents get pushed down.

 ## TODO
-- User defaults bookmark tracking
 - Basic detail view with all info for each card type
 - Improve memory performance with image hide on disappear
-- Cache aspect ratio for loading state frame
-- Use fetched height in place of estimatedHeight if available for column placement.